 A: Normally students find out what dorm they are in when they arrive on campus.
 Requests to be placed in specific dorms are processed in order of the date of deposit.
 So, the earlier you finalize your application process and pay your deposit, the better chance you have of getting into the residence of your choice.

 Q: What should I bring to decorate my room?

 A: You can find a list of appropriate dorm room decorations in the Residence Life Code.

 Q: Can I bring my pet?

 A: The only pets allowed in the dorm are fish in a moderately sized aquarium (maximum 10 gallon/45 litre tank).

 A: There are bike racks located outside of most residences, but there is no in-dorm storage of bikes allowed.

 Q: Can people visit me in the dorm?

-A: Dorm students are able to have friends of the same gender visit and/or stay with them in their dorm room.
-If a guest is staying overnight in the dorm, the RD must be informed in advance and you should discuss it with your roommate.
-There is no charge for the first three nights of the visit, but each night after that there is a $5.00/night fee (visits of more than one week are discouraged).
+A: You're welcome to have friends of the same gender visit and/or stay with you in your dorm room.
+If a guest is staying overnight in the dorm, your RD must be informed in advance and you should discuss it with your roommate.
+There is no charge for the first three nights of the visit, but each night after that there is a $5/night fee (visits of more than one week are discouraged).
 All guests must abide by the rules of the dorm.

 Q: Do students have to live in the dorm?